 Pilkington M, Theivendram A, Brogly SB, Kolar M. Rising Incidence of Childhood Intussusception in Ontario: A Population-Based Study From 1997-2016.
 Am Surg.
 2021 Apr 20; 31348211011139.
 PMID: 33877930

 Bougie O, McClintock C, Pudwell J, Brogly SB, Velez MP.
 Short-term outcomes of endometriosis surgery in Ontario: A population-based cohort study.
 Acta Obstet Gynecol Scand.
 2021 06; 100(6):1140-1147.
 PMID: 33368183

-Shi D, Zhang B, Motamed M, Lee S, Wang P, McLaren C, Petsikas D, Brogly S. Higher Mortality in Women after Coronary Artery Bypass: Meta-analysis & Bias Analysis of Confounding.
+Shi D, Zhang B, Motamed M, Lee S, Wang P, McLaren C, Petsikas D, Brogly SB.
+Higher Mortality in Women After Coronary Artery Bypass: Meta-analysis and Bias Analysis of Confounding.
 Ann Thorac Surg.
 2020 Dec 26.
 PMID: 33373588

 Patel S, Raphael M, Brogly S. Survival and Outcomes After Noncompletion of Treatment for Anal Cancer-Reply.
 JAMA Oncol.
 2020 Dec 01; 6(12):1977-1978.
 PMID: 33001153

 Nayak R, Brogly S, Lougheed MD, Petsikas D. Response.
 Chest.
 2020 12; 158(6):2702.
 PMID: 33280757